-When it comes to sourcing great candidates, there are a lot of great ways to maximize your results – you can prioritize using job boards that have given you the best results in the past; you can revamp your employee referral program; or you can use recruiting services for highly skilled roles.
-The exact strategies you use to source candidates depends heavily on your industry and the types of positions you need to fill.
+When it comes to sourcing great candidates, there are a lot of great ways to maximize your results – you can prioritize using job boards that have given you the best results in the past; you can revamp your employee referral program; or you can use recruiting services for highly-skilled roles.
+The exact strategies you use to source candidates depend heavily on your industry and the types of positions you need to fill.

 But improving your sourcing tactics can only get you so far.
 Despite your best efforts, you may still suffer from small candidate pools, or even just a group of candidates who simply don’t have the right set of skills for the job.
 When you’ve exhausted your sourcing efforts, sometimes it helps to take a harder look at the candidates you DO have, and try to see them through a different lens.
 When you take the time to truly evaluate each of your candidates based on their potential to succeed in a role, you may find a couple of hidden gems that have been right beneath your nose the entire time.